So finden Sie die richtigen Projekte zur CO2-Kompensation – ohne Greenwashing

 All information about the SFDR

 The Sustainable Finance Disclosure Regulation (SFDR) is one of the EU’s levers for promoting a sustainable economy.
+Get an overview of the SFDR, the categorization of financial products and the disclosure requirements.

 3. banks require ESG disclosures in loan and funding procedures